IzzySoft/phpDiveLog/install/subsurface/README.md

 ### Open Issues
-* Subvert does not yet create the `diveprofile*.csv` files.
-This hopefully will follow later
 * Subvert isn't really "fool proof".
 While it will complain if it doesn't find something it needs, it will e.g. overwrite files (on `sitemap create`, `divemap create` and `export`) without asking or creating backups.